joemarct/verto/README.md

 # Verto

-> A multi-currency crypto wallet with initial support for EOS & VTX

-Verto is a wallet which will connect closely with VDex, the Volentix decentralized cryptocurrency exchange.
-Users with their funds in Verto will be able to maintain custody of their private keys and their funds in Verto, while being able to buy and sell crypto without depositing their own funds in the exchange.

-The goal of the first version of Verto is to hold VTX, which is the native currency of the [Volentix ecosystem](https://volentix.io).
-VTX is a currency based on EOS, and so the wallet actually hold EOS tokens.
+> A multi-currency cross-blockchain peer-to-peer wallet with initial support for VTX Bitcoin Bitcoincash Dash EOS Ethereum Litecoin and Neo Verto is being built as a multi-currency wallet for use with the VDex decentralized exchange, and intends to facilitate personal custody and local management of private and public keys in peer-to-peer transactions, with the goal of eliminating the risks of devastating losses of stake associated with traumatic failures of central operators.
+Verto plans to employ a system of smart contracts to maintain the state between two trading clients, the simplest operations being accomplished with atomic swaps [Volentix ecosystem](https://volentix.io).

 ## Table of Contents